OUR STUDIO COMMUNITY

 At CLAY we have a blossoming community who have made a base here through our membership programme.
 There are 12 artists and companies who subscribe to studio space here with a wide range of practices focused around liveness.

-Our studios are currently all occupied and brimming with collaboration and development.
+Our studios are brimming with collaboration and development.
 We are grateful to house a wonderful family of practitioners, scroll down to find out more about them!

 Performance, Pro-wrestling and Drag